 Answer: WWFHA offers beginner Hockey 1 - Learn to Skate and Hockey 2 - Learn to play classes.
 Check out the Beginner Overview page for more information

 Answer: Costs are divided into three categories.

-2) Each player also pays into a Team-specific Slush Fund, which covers coaches' expenses, tournament fees, extra practice or game ice, and team-decided extras (for example, chocolate milk after games, year end party and gifts and more).
+2) Each player also pays into a Team-specific Fund, which covers coaches' expenses, tournament fees, extra practice or game ice, and team-decided extras (for example, chocolate milk after games, year end party and gifts and more).
 The slush fund fee is split equally among the players of that team.